Arena-Rosnav/.github/docs/installation.md

-# Installation
+# Installation Guide

 ## Requirements
-Arena-rosnav is currently developed in and for Ubuntu 20.04.
+Arena-Rosnav is currently developed in and for Ubuntu 20.04.

 ### Git